bcgov/data-publication/pages/dpw_bcgw_w_NEW.md

    + **Data Details:** Dataset Title, Descriptions, Source, Feature Type and Count and who to create Metadata
    + **Security Details:** Database, Applications, iMapBC, Distribution, WMS, License Type, Replication Mechanism
    + **Data Model Details:** Object Name, Column Names, Column Definitions (data type, length) Short Names (for Distribution) and Column Definitions

-_Note that that Dataset Logfile directory contains two TEMPLATE files, one for [GSR](faq.md#What-is-the-Geographic-Sites-Registry-GSR) dataloads and one for non-GSR dataloads._
+_Note that the Dataset Logfile directory contains two TEMPLATE files, one for [GSR](faq.md#What-is-the-Geographic-Sites-Registry-GSR) dataloads and one for non-GSR dataloads._

-### WORKFLOW: DATASET LOGFILE
+will be accessible to BCGW users.
+This is because it's an important element of metadata (see Define a Metadata Profile) that can help users utilize the data in their own systems environments.

+ Once this has been reviewed and approved, the physical data model must be created.
++ Create and provide the resulting scripts that will be used to build the tables, layers and views in the warehouse.

 ### [Dataset Logfile Workflow](images/wf_DatsetLogfile.svg)